Laser is the current gold standard in clearing facial freckles

 This 37 year asian female presented with concerns about her sunspots/freckles.
 She had one treatment with the Gemini's 532nm wavelength.
 Recovery time was 7 days where the pigmentation became darker, scabbed and fell off.
 Note that the moles were not treated and cannot be treated by the Gemini laser.

-What is involved in having laser treatment for freckles?Usually, treatment involves firstly anaesthetising the area to be treated with numbing cream.
+What is involved in having laser treatment for freckles?Usually, treatment involves firstly anaesthetising the area to be treated with numbing cream for about an hour.
 This helps to reduce the discomfort from the treatment.
 Nitrous oxide (commonly known as laughing gas) can also be used to help reduce the discomfort during the procedure.
 The appropriate laser is selected, and then systematically applied to the area to be treated.
-A snapping sensation is felt, as well as some heat.
+A prickly sensation is felt, as well as some heat.
 Immediately after the treatment, the freckles appear darker than normal, and the surrounding skin appears red and swollen.
-Ice packs or an air cooler are usually applied to the skin post-treatment to help reduce the amount of heat, swelling and redness.
+Ice packs or an air cooler are usually applied to the skin during and after treatment help reduce the amount of discomfort, heat, swelling and redness.

 After the treatment, the freckles get darker, and remain so until after about one to two weeks where they will scab and peel off.
 Facial treatments may necessitate about one week of recovery due to swelling, redness, and darkening of freckles.